varunjampani/varunjampani.github.io/_pages/vpn.md

 [comment]: Code
 <h3> Code </h3>
 We integrated video propagation network into <a href="http://caffe.berkeleyvision.org/" style="color: #CC0000"> Caffe </a> neural network framework.
-Code will be made available very soon.
+Code is available online in ths github repository:
+<a href="https://github.com/varunjampani/video_prop_networks" style="color: #CC0000"> https://github.com/varunjampani/video_prop_networks</a>.

 <h3> Usage </h3>

 The video propagation networks are generic and can be used for propagating any type of information across video frames.
 They are end-to-end trainable and can be combined with any existing deep network.
 The main use of VPNs in comparison to standard spatio-temporal CNNs is that VPNs can enable long-range pixel/superpixel connections while being computationally fast.
 In this paper, we experimented with label propagation (foreground or semantic labels) and colour propagation.
-See experiments in the paper and the corresponding codes.
+See experiments in the paper and the corresponding <a href="https://github.com/varunjampani/video_prop_networks" style="color: #CC0000"> codes</a>.

 An example color propagation: